ek0212/COVID-19-Data-Analysis/README.md

 # math189z-covidanalytics
 Repository for COVID-19 data analytics course

-The jupyter notebook for the final project is titled "Math 189Z Project" under the Project folder.
+The progress on the project can be found as the "Math 189Z Project" PDF under the Project folder, showcasing our results and discussion from our "Math 189Z Project" Jupyter Notebook.